Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Prognosis

 The prognosis of patients with infantile choriocarcinoma of the liver is often poor because of the instability at presentation from hemorrhage.
-A 2017 case report and literature review found 32 case reports, with 6 long-term survivors.
+A 2017 case report and literature review found 32 cases, with 6 long-term survivors.
 The authors emphasized the opportunity for early diagnosis and treatment of this very chemosensitive tumor.[

 Treatment Options for Infantile Choriocarcinoma of the Liver